se4ai2324-uniba/MusicExpress/README.md

 ## Requirements

-- Python 3.11.5 ([Download here](https://python.domainunion.de/downloads/release/python-3115/)) (on VS Code select the Python 3.11.5 Kernel) since there might be some problems with the scikit-learn-extra library when using Python 3.12.0
+- Python 3.11.5 ([Download here](https://python.domainunion.de/downloads/release/python-3115/)) or even 3.11.6 (on VS Code select the correct Python Kernel) since there might be some problems with the _scikit-learn-extra_ library when using Python 3.12.0

 - The libraries **mlflow** and **dagshub** might be highlighted by Pylance (if installed) in the [metrics.py](src/models/metrics.py) script: this won't lead to issues when using the virtual environment to run the code